 Built in 1968, by Jakobson Shipyard Incorporated of Oyster Bay, New York (hull #435) as the Drum Point for the Curtis Bay Towing Company of Baltimore, Maryland.
 A subsidiary of the Moran Towing Corporation of New York, New York.

-The Drum Point was the first MORtrac conversion, and the second tractor tug to enter service for the Moran Towing Corporation.
+The Town Point was the second MORtrac conversion, and the second tractor tug to enter service for the Moran Towing Corporation.

 Powered by a single, twelve cylinder, EMD diesel engine.
 Tuning a single, bronze, fixed pitch propeller.
 Mounted in a Nautican kort nozzle, with a triple vane rudder system.
 As well as, a 640 horsepower retractable Nautican high performance propeller nozzle or "z-drive."
 The unit was mounted forward to augment her original single screw configuration.
 For a rated 3,005 horsepower.

-Her electrical service is provided by one 30kW generator set, and a 25kW generator set.
-The tug's capacities are 26,945 gallons of fuel, and 1,849 gallons of ballast.
+Her electrical service is provided by two 36kW generator sets.
+As well as a third 30kW generator set.
+The tug's capacities are 48,343 gallons of fuel.